 Why is this particular system being recommended to you?

 Your Solar Choice Broker can discuss with you what system sizes and configurations are possible for your property, and what is available in your area in terms of Installers, panels and inverters, and financial incentives.
 You can discuss with them your energy usage and how much electricity differently sized systems can produce.
 Then, based on your budget and priorities they can provide you with a range of options.
 Ultimately, the choice is up to you.

 Will the company quoting on the system also be doing the installation?

 Just like in any market, different companies have different track records.
 Some have certainly been around for much longer than others.
 Your Solar Choice Broker will be happy to discuss what options are available to you if this is a priority.
-Solar Choice works with a network of installers, all of which are accredited with the Clean Energy Council, and is continually updating our knowledge base with market relevant information.
-It is important to keep in mind that Solar Choice provides impartial information, and is able to assist you with your research and due diligence.
+Solar Choice works with a network of installers, all of which are accredited with the Clean Energy Council, and is continually updating our knowledge base with market-relevant information.
+It is important to keep in mind that Solar Choice provides impartial information, and can assist you with your research and due diligence.

 Does the Installer use the correct DC cable rather than the AC cable?